|'Rainy Day Marsh' 9x12 pastel ©Karen Margulis|

 |My set of Richard McKinley Great American pastels|

-But the time came yesterday to get these pastels out of the original box and get them ready to paint with rather than stare at!
+But the time came eventually to get these pastels out of the original box and get them ready to paint with rather than stare at!
 We all face this issue.
 We get a new box of pastels and we aren't' sure of the best way to store them.
 Here are a few of my tips: